 Reptile scale rot is typically broken down into three stages: early, middle, and late.

-In the early stage, affected scales will appear faded or discolored and may be slightly raised.
+In the early stage, affected scales will appear faded or discolored and can be slightly raised.

 In the middle stage, the scales become thicker and begin to detach from the skin as they are replaced by new scales; this process is called sloughing.